mars0i/popco2/src/popco/nn/acme.md

    useful to have the information available to an investigator running a simulation.)

-4. Make a square matrix representing neural network link weights that will be used to settle the "analogy network" of the map
+4. Make a square matrix, or rather two matrices, representing neural network link weights that will be used to settle the "analogy network" of the map nodes.
+The two matrices can be viewed as a logical single matrix, but since this matrix will typically be created only once for a given simulation, and since we'll always need to treat the positive links and negative links separately in the Grossberg algorithm used to settle the network, two separate matrices are created instead.
+(The function `wt-mat`, defined in nn/core.clj, can be used to return the single matrix which is the sum of the two hardcoded matrices.)
+In particular, the two matrices:
-   nodes:

     A. Assign positive weights between all map nodes resulting from each paired proposition.
 Where there are multiple pairings